- 2014-15 Endowment Report (pdf)

 UNCW has adopted a policy which takes the position that implementing the flexibility afforded by UPMIFA should be an option of last resort.
 If exercised, such spending shall not cause the principal to fall below 85% of the historic gift value of the subject endowment fund.

 5. How large is UNCW’s endowment?

-Endowment funds were valued at $85.3 million at June 30, 2014, up from $23 million in 2000.
+Endowment funds were valued at $90.9 million as of June 30, 2015, up from $23 million in 2000.
 The university’s endowment funds are pooled in the unitized University Endowment Fund (the endowment), which consists of approximately 400 separately named endowment funds.